jschristie/docs/sources/how-to/saml_proxy_end_to_end.md

 ## Preparation in Gluu Server

- During installation of Gluu Server, deployer need to select 'Asimba' for installation.
+ During installation of Gluu Server, deployer need to select 'Asimba' and 'Shibboleth IDP' along with other core components (oxTrust,oxAuth,Web Server and LDAP).
 After the completion of installation, we can move forward for rest of the work.

 ### SAML custom script configuration